tharvin-byte/SLEEP-APENA/README.md

 - 🧠 CNN-based model for pattern recognition
 - 📱 Cross-platform mobile app built with Flutter
 - ☁️ Firebase-powered backend for scalability
+- ⚡ FastAPI + Uvicorn for backend API and model inference
 - 🔄 Continuous monitoring and data storage
 - 👤 Simple and user-friendly interface